 The majority of Canada’s forests are owned by the provinces in which they are located, with just 1.6 percent being owned federally.
 The provincial and territorial governments are responsible for managing forest conservation, with strict laws in place to shape forest practices.
 These stringent laws are particularly important when it comes to halting logging practices and encouraging reforestation, as extensive deforestation was carried out by European settlers in Canada throughout the 18th and 19th centuries.

-The United States is the main trading partner of Canada when it comes to forest resources, with Canadian exports worth around 23.85 billion Canadian dollars in 2016.
-Lumber, sawmill and millwork products are the most traded Canadian forest products, with exports worth around 15.66 billion Canadian dollars in the same year globally.
+The United States is the main trading partner of Canada when it comes to forest resources, with Canadian exports worth around 24.24 billion Canadian dollars in 2017.
+Lumber, sawmill and millwork products are the most traded Canadian forest products, with exports worth just over 15 billion Canadian dollars in 2018 globally.